Key facts

 Mandatory student checks

-Units which contain work integrated learning, a community placement or interaction with the community may require a police check, working with children check or other check.
+Units which contain work integrated learning, a community placement or interaction with the community may require a police check, working with children check or other checks.
 These requirements will be detailed in unit guides upon enrolment.

 Workload

-As a student in the Faculty of Business and Law, you can expect to participate in a range of teaching activities each week.
-This could include classes, seminars, practicals and online interaction.
+You can expect to participate in a range of teaching activities each week.
+This could include lectures, seminars, online interactions, or professional experiences for Work Integrated Learning (WIL) units.
 You can refer to the individual unit details in the course structure for more information.
 You will also need to study and complete assessment tasks in your own time.

 Participation requirements